mindset-labs/tg-mindgames/docs/index.md

 This creates an interesting dynamic where the Nash equilibrium (both defecting) leads to worse outcomes than if both players had cooperated, but cooperation requires trust.

-> Game Contract (Xion network): `xion17ep30wmgw7xqefagdlx7kz3t746q9rj5xy37tf7g9v68d9d7ncaskl3qrz`
+> Game Contract (Xion testnet): `xion17ep30wmgw7xqefagdlx7kz3t746q9rj5xy37tf7g9v68d9d7ncaskl3qrz`

 The formal description of the game can be found [here](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma).